Cameron-D/openpose-ptz-control/README.md

 docker run -d --restart unless-stopped --name mosquitto -p 1883:1883 eclipse-mosquitto
 ```

-Launch the PTZ control container.
+**Launch the PTZ control container:**
-Set VISCA_IP to the camera's IP/hostname
+* Set `VISCA_IP` to the camera's IP/hostname
-MQTT_HOST to the IP/hostname of the MQTT broker (probably the address of the control computer, if you used the above command to run mosquitto)
+* Set `MQTT_HOST` to the IP/hostname of the MQTT broker (probably the address of the control computer, if you used the above command to run mosquitto)
-CONTROL=1 causes it to automatically start controlling the camera.
+* Set `CONTROL=1` causes it to automatically start controlling the camera.
 Remove this line if you would like control to default to OFF (and to turn on/toggle later via a StreamDeck).

 ```
 $ docker run --gpus all --name ptztrack --restart unless-stopped -it \